-French is taught to children from Year 3 to Year 6, by a specialist French teacher.
-Children in Year 2 are also taught French each week.
+French is taught to children from nursery to Year 6, by a specialist French teacher.
 The development of speaking and listening skills is key across the entire age range, and to this end, songs, games and role play feature highly.
 As children progress through Key Stage 2, the skills of reading and writing become increasingly important.
 Not only do they serve to help children memorise new language, but they also enable links to be made with grammar learned in the English curriculum.
 It is exciting to watch children discover that they can make use of their grammatical knowledge in another language.

 Intent